October 7, 2020

 Boycott incompetently unaware and exploitatively dishonest and divisive media.
 As a former journalist, if I or my colleagues falsified or denied the news and divisively misused the pronouns, “you” and “they,” we would have been justifiably fired.
 Rather than empathize and share understanding, ideological news programs, such as Fox “News,” exploitatively profited from their criminal provocations of fear and loathing.
 Fox’s consequential decline in profits in 2022 still reportedly exceeded $1 billion.

 Evil is never required.
 For example, accountable are all complicit in the unlawful arrest and detention of countless minorities and fellow immigrants, including children criminally torn from their parents at the United States border and detained for a profit — with inadequate safeguards and neither recordkeeping nor the intention or plan to ensure their urgent reunification.
-These barbarities are inhuman betrayals of “love your neighbor,” one of the greatest commandments from which most major world religions flow.
+These barbarities are inhuman betrayals of “love your neighbor,” one of the greatest commandments from which all major world religions flow.

-Firmly yet kindly, empathize and share understanding that opposition to a woman’s right to choose the abortion of souls yet to emerge in no way exonerates every voter’s accountability to equitably and enthusiastically care for the billions of interdependent souls here now.
+Firmly yet kindly, empathize and share understanding that opposition to a woman’s right to choose the abortion of souls yet to emerge in no way exonerates every voter’s accountability to equitably and enthusiastically care for the billions of interdependent souls here already.

 Develop discernment.
 Faithfully end and prevent potentially distracting obfuscations and denials, especially when the source is entrusted with decision-making power.
 In 2019, I lamented that hospitals like the one where my stepson, Justin, served as an ER physician would end up treating at least one patient who had ingested cleaning fluid at the provocation of our pathologically dishonest and disinterested United States president.